osmcode/osmcode.github.io/_osmium_concepts/03_files.md

 internally using the GZIP and BZIP2 formats.
 As usual, these files have an additional suffix `.gz`, or `.bz2`.

-So a typical PBF file will be named `planet.pbf`, a packed history file could be named `history.osh.bz2`.
+So a typical PBF file will be named `planet.pbf` or `planet.osm.pbf`, a packed history file in XML format could be named `history.osh.bz2`.

 If the file name does not end in the suffix needed for autodetection, you have to supply a format string to Osmium describing the format.
 Just use